DrewRoss5/Courier/README.md

   - Run `courier init <keyPath>`
   - The keyPath is the relative path to the directory you'd like to store your RSA keys for courier.
 This will generate new directories as needed.
   - The directory will now contain two files: `pub.pem` and `prv.pem` which will be used as your public and private keys respectively.
+  - As of version v0.1.2, you will be prompted to set a password to encrypt your private key with, it is recommended to set a password, as without one, your RSA private key will be stored in plaintext.

 # Usage:
 Once you've logged in, you'll be greeted with a prompt for a command.
 As of 10/16/2024, there are 3 available commands